YashDaga874/News-Text-Summarization-Model/README.md

 Contributions to enhance the project and extend its functionalities are welcome.
 Please fork the repository, create a new branch, commit your changes, and open a pull request.

----

-Feel free to adjust the sections, add more details, or include specific instructions based on your implementation and preferences.
-This template provides a structured approach to presenting your project on GitHub.